wa0x6e/cal-heatmap/options/domain/label.md

 # label

-Defines all options related to the domain's label
-{: .fs-6 }
+Specify all options related to the domain's label configuration {: .fs-6 }

 ```js